Aqua Teen Hunger Force Colon Movie Film for Theaters: Plot

-Back on Earth, Frylock finishes re-building the Insanoflex with a pencil in the screw hole, but he discovers the circuit board is missing.
-The trio visit their short-tempered, foul-mouthed, sarcastic neighbor Carl Brutananadilewski, from whom Shake had stolen the machine, to see if he has the missing piece.
+Back on Earth, Frylock finishes re-building the Insanoflex, with a pencil in the screw hole, but he discovers the circuit board is missing.
+The trio visit their neighbor Carl, from whom Shake had stolen the machine, to see if he has the missing piece.
 After Carl refuses to tell them, Meatwad finds the address in the Insanoflex's box.
 Dr. Weird, whose abandoned asylum has been purchased and turned into a condominium, is visited by Shake, Frylock, and Meatwad.
 Frylock retrieves the missing circuit board and installs it into the machine.
 Carl insists that as the rightful owner he should be the first to test the machine.
 The Insanoflex straps him in and transforms itself into a giant one-eyed robot.
 The robot plays techno music and heads for downtown Philadelphia, all while Carl's strapped-in form is forced to exercise.
 Eventually, the robot begins laying metallic eggs, which hatch into smaller versions of the machine.
+Emory, Oglethorpe and the Ghost, whom they unsuccessfully tried to steal the machine for themselves, offers to help them.

-The Aqua Teens, aided by an instructional workout video, find that the Insanoflex can be destroyed using music.
-After a failed encounter with MC Pee Pants (reincarnated as a fly) The Aqua Teens have no choice but to have Shake play his music.
+The Aqua Teens, the Plutonians and the Ghost, aided by an instructional workout video, find that the Insanoflex can be destroyed using music.
+After a failed encounter with MC Pee Pants, reincarnated as a fly, The team have no choice but to have Shake play his music.
 Shake poorly plays his original song "Nude Love" on acoustic guitar, forcing the Insanoflex to commit suicide.
-Carl (now bulging with so much muscle) leaves with his newly found date, a bodybuilder named Linda, and they head back to her condo while the Aqua Teens try to figure out a way to stop the newly hatched machines from destroying the city.
+Carl, now extremely muscular, leaves with his newly found date, a bodybuilder named Linda, while the group tries to prevent the newly-hatched robots from destroying the city.

-After a pointless time travel, the Aqua Teens travel back to Dr. Weird's condo to confront him, where Frylock begins to tell the origin story of the Aqua Teens: they were created by Dr. Weird, along with a chicken nugget named Chicken Bittle.
+The Aqua Teens travel back to Dr. Weird's condo to confront him, where Frylock begins to tell the origin story of the Aqua Teens: they were created by Dr. Weird, along with a chicken nugget named Chicken Bittle.
 In the flashback, Dr. Weird proclaims that the Aqua Teens were created for one purpose: to crash a jet into a brick wall.
 Realizing the pointlessness of this mission, Frylock diverted the jet and set a course to Africa, where they would try to solve world hunger.
-Upon entering Africa, Bittle was eaten by a lion and the presence of the Aqua Teens scare a tribe of natives.
-After realizing they couldn't be much help, they returned to the United States and rented a house in New Jersey, where they would start their new lives as regular civilians.
-Shake and Meatwad do not recall their missions, due to the fact that they've been playing with their Game Boy to pay any attention.
+Upon entering Africa, Bittle was killed by a lion and the presence of the Aqua Teens scares a tribe of natives.
+With no other solutions, they returned to the United States and rented a house in New Jersey, where they would start their new lives as regular civilians.